-Chest Tube and Drainage System
+Chest Drainage Unit

-Anatomy of a 3-Chamber Chest Drainage Device -
+Anatomy of a 3-Chamber Chest Drainage Device -Atrium®

-Atrium®

-- 1. Fluid Collection Chambers: collect fluid via gravity & - collect fluid via gravity & overflow.

-2. H2O Seal Chamber: When this

-- chamber is attached to suction, air from Chamber 1 is suctioned through the H2O seal & bubbles up into a sub-chamber where it will be removed by the -ve pressure.

-- 3. Chamber 3: Suction Control

-Daily Chest Tube Mx:

-Observation Observation Problem Solution(s) Tube and/or Absent ABC.
+- 1. Fluid Collection Chambers: collect fluid via gravity & overflow. - 2.
+H2O Seal Chamber: When this chamber is attached to suction, air from Chamber 1 is suctioned through the H2O seal & bubbles - 3 up into a sub-char will be removed b nber where it by the -ve Air drawn from room to maintain added suction at 20 cm @ Chamber 3.
+Suct tion Control Suction Water Fluid Sterile saline or Control Seal Collection Sterile water .
+Chamber 5.
+Suci lion control Chamber Chambers Daily Chest Tub e Mx: Observation Problem Solution(s) Tube and/or Absent ABC.
 Check if tube is displaced.
 Unkink Water Seal oscillation: tube.
 Ask patient to cough to see if it Chamber fluid (1) the drain oscillates again.
 Re-position patient.
 CXR to does not is blocked, or evaluate tube position.
 DO NOT oscillate with (2) out of the ADVANCE THE CHEST TUBE INTO THE respiration pleural cavity.
 THORAX.
 Unexpected Air is leaking ABC.
 CXR to evaluate pneumothorax. bubbling in the from the (1) Check if system is disconnected.
 Reconnect water seal lung, (2) & secure with tape. ✓ tube insertion site for chamber, or insertion site, loose dressing, or "hiss" sound.
 Reinforce Excessive or (3) tubings with occlusive dressing.
 If tube is dislodged, bubbling on and drains. see below. suction Bloody Pre-existing, ABC.
 Check CBC.
 CXR to evaluate chest drainage or Iatrogenic tube position and effusion size.
 Call Thoracic hemothorax Surgery ASAP if gross hemothorax.
 Chest tube Incomplete ABC.
 CXR. call Resp. ✓ insertion site for dislodged system - "hissing" sound.
 Apply a flutter valve dangerous if dressing -seals ONLY 3 edges.
 The unsealed the chest tube 4th edge allows air to escape during was inserted expiration.
-The dressing collapses during for inspiration → preventing air entering the pneumothorax pleural space.
+The dressing collapses during for inspiration \rightarrow preventing air entering the pneumothorax pleural space.
 Clamping Dangerous if NEVER clamp without supervision if there is there is an air bubbling in the Water Seal Chamber. leak proximal Otherwise, there is no escape for the air & a to the clamp. tension pneumothorax can develop.